-Bruce Broughton is best known for his many motion picture scores, including Silverado, Tombstone, The Rescuers Down Under, The Presidio, Miracle on 34th Street, the Homeward Bound adventures and Harry and the Hendersons.
-His television themes include The Orville, JAG, Steven Spielberg’s Tiny Toon Adventures and Dinosaurs.
-His scores for television range from mini-series like Texas Rising and The Blue and Gray to TV movies (Warm Springs, O Pioneers!) and countless episodes of television series such as Dallas, Quincy, Hawaii Five-O and How the West Was Won.
+Bruce Broughton is best known for his many motion picture scores, which include Silverado, Tombstone, The Rescuers Down Under, The Presidio, Miracle on 34th Street, Homeward Bound, and Harry and the Hendersons.
+His television themes include The Orville, JAG, Steven Spielberg’s Tiny Toon Adventures, and Dinosaurs; and his scores for television range from mini-series (Texas Rising and The Blue and Gray) to TV movies (Warm Springs, O Pioneers!) and include countless episodes for television series such as Dallas, Quincy, Hawaii Five-O, and How the West Was Won.

 - Member of the Board of Directors, ASCAP

 - 2020–2024 Composer-in-Residence, University of North Texas College of Music

 - Former Governor, Academy of Motion Pictures Arts & Sciences

 - Past President, Society of Composers & Lyricists

 - Former Governor, Academy of Television Arts & Sciences